How To Strengthen The Marketing Agency-Client Relationship

 The Agency Side – For agencies, the account manager is typically the person who gathers information and feedback from the client.
 It’s the account manager’s responsibility to see that the information gets to the right party and department.
 They are also responsible for sending accurate information to the client.

-The Client Side - The project manager is the point of contact.
-His or her role is to receive direction for the various stakeholders and present it to the ad agency.
+The Client-Side – The project manager is the point of contact.
+His or her role is to receive direction from the various stakeholders and present it to the ad agency.
 It is a key role because it focuses differing opinions into one unified track.
 Avoid bombarding the marketing company’s creative team with opposing directions.
 Otherwise, they end up guessing who has more authority and which path to take.

 Clear communication begins with defining specific goals, expectations, and accountability.